LeweyM/LeweyM.github.io/personal-site/content/posts/6-Pretty-Vizualizations.md

 }
 ```

-This should look familiar to our previous `TestState_DebugFSM` test, with the biggest difference being that now we are returning a slice of drawings, along with the `currentCharacterIndex`, for each frame (or step) of the algorithm.
+This should look familiar to our previous `Test_DebugFSM` test, with the biggest difference being that now we are returning a slice of drawings, along with the `currentCharacterIndex`, for each frame (or step) of the algorithm.

 Zoom in on the first step of the algorithm.